squidowl/halloy/book/src/url-schemes.md

 # URL Schemes

-Halloy is able to recongize different URL schemes.
+Halloy is able to recognize different URL schemes.

 ## IRC and IRCS